shinley/gatsby-cn/zh-CN/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 ```

-*Fairly* typical stuff, except for the block surrounded in dashes.
+_Fairly_ typical stuff, except for the block surrounded in dashes.
 What is that?
-That is what is referred to as [`frontmatter`](https://jekyllrb.com/docs/frontmatter/), and the contents of the block can be used to inject React components with the specified data, e.g. path, date, title, etc. Any piece of data can be injected here (e.g. tags, sub-title,draft, etc.), so feel free to experiment and find what necessary pieces of frontmatter are required to achieve an ideal blogging system for your usage.
+That is what is referred to as [`frontmatter`][frontmatter], and the contents of the block can be used to inject React components with the specified data, e.g. path, date, title, etc. Any piece of data can be injected here (e.g. tags, sub-title,draft, etc.), so feel free to experiment and find what necessary pieces of frontmatter are required to achieve an ideal blogging system for your usage.
 One important note is that `path` will be used when we dynamically create our pages to specify the URL/path to render the file (in a later step!).
 In this instance, `http://localhost:8000/hello-world` will be the path to this file.

 Now that we have created a blog post with frontmatter and some content, we can begin actually writing some React components that will display this data!

 ## Creating the (React) template

 As Gatsby supports server side rendering (to string) of React components, we can write our template in... you guessed it, React!
-(Or [Preact](/packages/gatsby-plugin-preact/), if that's more your style)
+(Or [Preact][gatsby-plugin-preact], if that's more your style)

 We'll want to create the file `src/templates/blog-post.js` (please create the `src/templates` folder if it does not yet exist!).